Guillerming/guacamole/README.md

 Guacamole is a modern, containerized PHP8.4 + Vue|React framework.

-It is built with PHP 8.4 (FPM), Nginx, and PostgreSQL, and it can integrate a TypeScript-based SPA (React or Vue).
+It is built with PHP 8.4 (FPM), Nginx, and PostgreSQL, and it can (or not) integrate a TypeScript-based SPA (React or Vue).

 The core idea behind this approach is to offer a stable as muchas non-opinionated way to do stuff while enforcing strict types across different languages.